Precision-Induced Irreversibility in non-Hermitian systems

 Figure~\ref{fig:signatures} shows the fidelity [panel~(a)] and the work-echo ratio [panel~(b)] across three decades in precision, $m \in \{15, 50, 90\}$ bits.
 For early times, $\tau < T_{\mathrm{of}}$, the echo is essentially perfect: $F(\tau)\approx 1$ and $\eta_W(\tau) \approx \eta_W^{\mathrm{rev}}$, with no visible dependence on $m$.
 The plateau value $\eta_W^{\mathrm{rev}}$ depends on the choice of initial state $|\psi_0\rangle$.
 At later times both diagnostics exhibit a sharp drop; the long-time behavior is $m$-independent and, crucially, also \emph{initial-state independent}: different preparations all converge to the same asymptotic regime, determined by eigenmode structure alone.
 This universality is the signature of information loss—the system has forgotten which state it started from.

 Importantly, both diagnostics spotlight the \emph{same} overflow time $T_{\mathrm{of}}$.
+The near-coincidence of the full curves, beyond sharing the onset, reflects a common origin: both diagnostics are governed by $\kappa(U(\tau))$.
+The threshold and transition width ($\sim 1/\Delta b$) are universal as a worst-case bound, while plateau and asymptotic values depend on the observable (initial state, readout Hamiltonian).
 This occurs when subdominant components have fallen below the resolution floor, so that distinct initial states are funneled into identical finite-precision representations.
 Once two preparations have produced the same discrete trajectory up to $\tau$ at a fixed precision $m$, no further evolution within that representation can distinguish them: the information about their differences has evaporated.

 Figure~\ref{fig:quantification} provides quantitative validation.
 The inset shows $\ln\kappa(U(\tau))$ growing exponentially at rate $\Delta b$, crossing precision thresholds at the predicted $T_{\mathrm{of}}$ values.
 The main panel confirms the linear scaling $T_{\mathrm{of}} = m\ln(\beta)/\Delta b$ across arbitrary-precision arithmetic, explicit quantization models, and native floating-point hardware (\texttt{float32}, \texttt{float64}).
 Both fidelity and work-echo diagnostics yield consistent $T_{\mathrm{of}}$ values, establishing PIR as a genuine physical threshold independent of numerical implementation.